MiB64/MiB64/README.md

 # MiB64

-MiB64 is a free and open-source emulator for the Nintendo 64 and is a continuation of the original Project 64 Legacy source.
+MiB64 is a free and open-source emulator for the Nintendo 64 and is a continuation/re-working  of the original Project 64 Legacy project.
 Legacy is written in C/C++ currently only for Windows (possible planned support for other platforms in the future).

 ## Features